 Best salt water SCUBA dive: So we never actually encountered the whale sharks we’d specifically come to Gladden Spit to see, but we did spend nearly an hour diving with a small group of bottlenose dolphins when we went diving with Hamanasi Adventure and Dive Resort in Hopkins off the southern coast of Belize.

-Best fresh water SCUBA diving: Fill a massive lake at an altitude of 3,200 feet with warm gin-clear spring water, add SCUBA divers and you’ve got Laguna Media Luna in San Luis Potosi State, Mexico.
-With crystal clear visibility, relatively shallow depths and bath water temperatures this is as relaxing as SCUBA diving gets–and one of the most comfortable places to learn to dive, by the way (Centro de Buceo Media Luna offers guided dives and certification courses in the lake).
+Best fresh water SCUBA diving: Fill a massive lake at an altitude of 3,200 feet (975 meters) with warm gin-clear spring water, add SCUBA divers, and you’ve got Laguna Media Luna in San Luis Potosi State, Mexico.
+With crystal clear visibility, relatively shallow depths, and bath water temperatures this is as relaxing as SCUBA diving gets–and one of the most comfortable places to learn to dive, by the way (Centro de Buceo Media Luna offers guided dives and certification courses in the lake).

 Best animal art encounter: One day they just appeared all over the streets of San Cristobal de las Casas in Chiapas, Mexico.
 Twenty three life-size molds of jaguars each decorated by a different artist following a different theme.
 Dubbed “Jaguarte” the pieces spent a couple of weeks in San Cristobal, then moved on to adorn other southern Mexican towns.

 Best daytime sky event: This big bold double rainbow literally appeared out of the clear blue sky while we were driving near Merida in Yucatan State, Mexico.
 It was so strong and appeared to be so close that we felt like we might actually drive right through it.